HelTecAutomation/HeltecDocs/doc/node/meshsolar/source/quick_start.md

 ``` {warning} <strong>Before performing this step, ensure that the hardware settings for the battery quantity are correctly configured and connected.</strong>
 ```

-1. Ensure the main control module is properly connected, ensure that the hardware settings for the battery quantity are correctly configured and connected.
+1. Ensure the following:
+- The main control module is properly connected
+- The battery soldering points and switch configuration are correct
+- The BMS function has been activated

 ![](img/quick_start/09.png)

-2. Open the [configuration page](https://flash.nmiot.net:3333) in your browser, click the Connect to choose the port.
+2. Connect devices and PC via USB-C cable, open the [configuration page](https://flash.nmiot.net:3333) in your browser, click the `Connect` to choose the port.

 ![](img/quick_start/03.jpg)